-2019: Started four out of five games appeared in… CCL: Started four out of four games… Tied Sean Davis and Luis Robles for most minutes played in the tournament with 360…
+2019: Made 31 appearances in which he started 26 … recorded 2,387 minutes played...made his 50th appearance with the Red Bulls against Toronto FC on August 3.
+Playoffs: Scored in the Conference Semifinal against Philadelphia Union.
+CCL: Started four out of four games… Tied Sean Davis and Luis Robles for most minutes played in the tournament with 360…

 2018: Has started all 29 league matches since being acquired on March 5 ... tallied one goal and two assists in 2,610 minutes played ... helped tally 13 of New York's league-best 14 shutouts.
 International: Called into the USMNT June camp, earning his first career cap against Ireland before his first career start against France ... tallied second call up with the USMNT for the September camp with international friendlies against Brazil and Mexico ... earned his third consecutive call into the USMNT camp for October against Peru and Colombia.
 Playoffs: Started both conference semifinal matches ... helped pitch a shut out against Columbus in Leg 2.

 2017 (Vancouver): Parker started all 32 of his regular season appearances, registering his first MLS goal and assist.
 He was second in MLS with 86 headed clearances (next only to teammate Kendall Waston), and led the team with 2,880 minutes played, 1,567 touches, 960 successful passes, and 73 aerials won (fifth in MLS).
 He was named the 2017 WFC Jock MacDonald Unsung Hero after also picking up WFC Player of the Month honors in March and May.
 He also played every minute of the 'Caps MLS Cup Playoffs run, assisting in the Knockout Round victory over San Jose Earthquakes.